-(Last updated on: 02/04/2020)
+(Last updated on: 04/05/2022)

 Who are the long neck tribe in Thailand?

 Being as they were so close to Thailand, that’s where they went – Thailand allowed the Kayan people to stay under the status of ‘conflict refugee’.
-Around 500 of them remain on the border to this day, unable to move out of the villages due to Thai laws around refugee status and economic migrants.
+The Kayan people do not have citizenship status in Thailand, meaning that their access to amenities such as health care, schools and electricity is limited.

-Some history about the tribe
+Some history about the Karenni people

 Why do the long neck tribe in Thailand actually have long necks?